philbertshea/tp/docs/DeveloperGuide.md

 A bug causes the selection of a contact to slightly flicker.
 This is likely due to the loading of attendance tags.

+### Ensuring readable non-alphanumerical characters.

+This pertains to the `NAME`, `FACULTY`, and `REMARK` of a contact.
+To allow for overzealous input validation, the application allows for most unicode characters to be provided.
+As such, one can have names such as `恵凛`, `まさひろ`, or even `Nguyễn Thị Minh Hằng`.
+However, due to the extensive nature of such characters, we have not properly ensured that all characters can be displayed by the UI, and may appear as `▯` instead.
+Considering the fact that this application is targeted for English typists, we strongly recommend only alphanumerical characters be provided to the application instead.

 ## **Appendix: Effort**

 ### Difficulty level